openmcp-project/docs/docs/operators/01-boostrapping.md

 ### Get Access to the Onboarding Cluster

 The openmcp-operator should now have created a `onboarding Cluster` resource on the platform cluster that represents the onboarding cluster.
-The onboarding cluster is a special cluster that is used to onboard new managed control planes.
+The onboarding cluster is a special cluster that is used to create new managed control planes.

 ```shell
 kubectl --kubeconfig ./kubeconfigs/platform.kubeconfig get clusters.clusters.openmcp.cloud -A